Despite ‘Last Dance’ reaction, Michael Jordan definitely had a problem with The Glove

 Payton said that part of his defensive strategy for Jordan was to “tire him out.”
 This probably contributed to MJ having just four rebounds and one assist in Game 5.
 Jordan had at least two assists in his previous 36 playoff games.

 Game 6, meanwhile, was Jordan’s third-worst shooting game in his playoff career.
-He finished just 5 of 19 from the field (though he did go 11 of 12 from the line), and had it not been for his and his teammates’ defensive prowess, the series may very well have gone to seven games.
+He finished just 5 of 19 from the field (though he did go 11 of 12 from the line), and had it not been for his and his teammates’ defensive prowess, the series might very well have gone to seven games.

-Sam Quinn of CBS sports pointed out that the Pistons of 1988, 1989 and 1990 were generally considered Jordan’s biggest obstacle.
-Then he showed that Michael averaged 27.4 points on 49.1 percent shooting vs. Detroit in the ’88 playoffs, 29.7 points on 46 percent shooting in the ’89 playoffs, and 32.1 points on 46.7 percent shooting in the 1990 playoffs, all of which resulted in the Bulls’ elimination.
+Sam Quinn of CBS Sports pointed out that the Pistons of 1988, 1989 and 1990 were generally considered Jordan’s biggest obstacle.
+Then he showed that Michael averaged 27.4 points on 49.1% shooting vs. Detroit in the ’88 playoffs, 29.7 points on 46% shooting in the ’89 playoffs, and 32.1 points on 46.7% shooting in the 1990 playoffs, all of which resulted in the Bulls’ elimination.

 Payton wasn’t able to win a championship in Seattle.
-And as he said, the result of the series may have been the same had he guarded MJ from Game 1.
+And as he said, the result of the series might have been the same had he guarded MJ from Game 1.

 We’re talking about the greatest player ever on his greatest team ever.
-But nobody can take away the defensive masterpiece GP displayed Games 4, 5 and 6.
+But nobody can take away the defensive masterpiece GP displayed in Games 4, 5 and 6.

-You may have thought Jordan was dismissing Payton’s effect on him with that hearty laugh.
+You might have thought Jordan was dismissing Payton’s effect on him with that hearty laugh.
 He wasn’t.
 Whether he likes it or not, he was acknowledging it.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.